Communicating with Tags¶

 Sending Packets with Dispatch Request¶

-them in order for the message dispatcher modules to correctly dispatch them to
+In order for the message dispatcher modules to correctly dispatch packets to

 a MAC protocol could send up a packet to the Ipv4 protocol module without